liviucotfas/ase-multimedia/Labs/03. Graphics.2D - Raster/readme.md

 ###  4.4. <a name='Assignment4'></a>Assignment 4
 1. Try the "canvas-image-editor" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-image-editor).
-    > Note: only the "Normal" and the "Black and White" effects are implemented.
+    > Note: only the "Normal" and the "Grayscale" effects are implemented.
 2. Also try the sample on your mobile phone.
 Add a shortcut to the application on the homescreen of your phone as shown in the following image.
 Launch the application using the shortcut.

     ![](media/android-add-to-home-screen.jpg)